Erne Setup

 What is the biggest rule risk with an erne?

-Touching the kitchen or the ground inside it during or immediately after the shot, including on the follow-through, results in a fault — the setup has to carry the body fully around the zone.
+Touching the kitchen or the ground inside it during or immediately after the shot, including on the follow-through, results in a fault.
+This means the setup has to carry the body fully around the zone.

 When is a good time to attempt an erne?

-When an opponent is dinking predictably wide toward the sideline, giving enough advance notice to reposition and jump around the kitchen under control rather than as a last-second lunge.
+When an opponent is dinking predictably wide toward the sideline.
+This gives enough advance notice to reposition and jump around the kitchen under control rather than as a last-second lunge.

 Related terms

-- Around-the-Post Angle JudgmentAround-the-post angle judgment is the skill of recognizing when a wide ball can legally be hit around the net post — below net height and outside the sideline — rather than over the net.
+- Around-the-Post Angle JudgmentAround-the-post angle judgment is the skill of recognizing when a wide ball can legally be hit around the net post.
+This means below net height and outside the sideline.
+Instead of over the net.

-- Dinking AngleDinking angle refers to the direction and sharpness of a dink relative to the net, which determines how much lateral court an opponent must cover to reach the next shot.
+- Dinking AngleDinking angle refers to the direction and sharpness of a dink relative to the net.
+This determines how much lateral court an opponent must cover to reach the next shot.

-- Cross-Court DinkA cross-court dink is a soft shot hit diagonally over the lowest, widest part of the net, giving the dinker the largest margin for error and the best angle to pull an opponent off the court.
+- Cross-Court DinkA cross-court dink is a soft shot played diagonally over the lowest part of the net.
+This gives the hitter the largest margin for error and the best angle for pulling an opponent sideways.

 - ErneAn Erne is an aggressive shot where a player jumps or runs around the outside of the kitchen to volley a ball beside the net post, legally contacting it outside the non-volley zone for an unexpected, sharp-angled winner.